<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 This category will undoubtedly appeal to your sales, and customer support teams.
 It’s essential to their drive to build relationships based on knowledge and experience to be able to speak about the latest innovations and updates.

 Surprised to see this?
-Well, you wouldn’t think anyone would want to share them but, according to Altimeter research, it’s one of the top types of content that people want to share.
+Well, you wouldn’t think anyone would want to share them but, according to 79% of job applicants use social media in their job search.
 It’s also a great way to increase referral hires, which lead to greater job satisfaction and a longer term of employment.

 Employees want to inspire their network and, as we heard earlier, everyone likes to share something that makes them look good.
 So don’t be shy about sharing the good news stories: successes, contract wins, new customers are all worthy of your advocacy channel.